-The national economy and the Company's market area have experienced a slow recovery since the economic recession of 2008 and 2009.
-Unemployment rates have slowly improved since the peak of the recession.
-If the economic recovery wavers or reverses, it is likely that unemployment will rise and that other economic indicators will negatively impact the Company's trade area.
-Because of the importance to the Company's markets of state-funded universities, cutbacks in the funding provided by the State as a result of the recession could also negatively impact employment.
+If the national economy or the Company's market area experience a downturn, it is likely that unemployment will rise and that other economic indicators will negatively impact the Company's trade area.
+Because of the importance to the Company's markets of state-funded universities, cutbacks in the funding provided by the State could also negatively impact employment.
 This could lead to a higher rate of delinquent loans and a greater number of real estate foreclosures.
 Higher unemployment and the fear of layoffs causes reduced consumer demand for goods and services, which negatively impacts the Company's business and professional customers.
-A reversal in the economic recovery could have an adverse effect on all financial institutions, including the Company.
+An economic downturn could have an adverse effect on all financial institutions, including the Company.